nathandunn/Apollo-neo4j/README.md

-# grails-graph-test
+# Apollo Neo4j
-test gorm with neo4j + grails
+Testing Apollo with Neo4j + Grails3

 Just an experiment to assess rough performance of join versus a cypher query.